dogtopus/sega-slider/README.md

 ### Connect with the game

 SegaSlider emulates the slider on the protocol level.
 Therefore a serial port (either physical or virtual depending on your use case) must be used in order to talk to the host.
-The host in this case can be a game or a upstream hardware that uses the device running SegaSlider as a SEGA slider.
+The host in this case can be a game or a upstream hardware that uses the device running SegaSlider as a slider controller.

 The `Port name` option in the settings menu specifies which port to use in order to establish a connection with the host.